A positive CSM is released to the income statement over the coverage period.

 If the group of contracts is onerous at inception, IFRS 17 requires these contracts to be allocated to a separate group that does not include contracts with a positive CSM.

-For these group of contracts, no CSM is established.
-Instead of the initial measurement of the net fulfilment cash flows is recognised as a loss in the statement of profit or loss.
+For this group of contracts, no CSM is established.
+Instead, the initial measurement of the net fulfilment cash flows is recognised as a loss in the statement of profit or loss.

 Contracts that become onerous

-Some groups of contracts can become onerous after the inception.
-The reason for that can be material negative impact of non-financial assumptions changes.
+Some groups of contracts can become onerous after inception.
+This can be due to a material negative impact from changes in non-financial assumptions.

 In this case, the excess amount is immediately recognised in the income statement.

-Once a group of contracts is onerous, all subsequent positive changes in non-financial assumptions are booked in the income statement as reversal of the losses previously recognised.
+Once a group of contracts becomes onerous, all subsequent positive changes in non-financial assumptions are booked in the income statement as a reversal of previously recognised losses.

 If the impact of a positive change in assumptions is larger than the cumulative loss booked in the income statement, the excess is used to re-establish a CSM.